Chahi Taret Khuntakpa: Causes

 The roots of this devastation lay in the intense power struggles among the surviving sons of King Bheigyachandra, who vied for control over the throne.
 This succession dispute fragmented the kingdom into hostile factions, each led by different royal family members.
-The prominent figures in this conflict were Sanahal, Labanya (also known as Robindrachandra), Modhuchandra, Tulsijit, Chourajit, Marjit, Daoji (Khongjai Ngamba), and Gambhir Singh—the eight sons of Bheigyachandra.
+The prominent figures in this conflict were Sanahal, Labanya (also known as Robindrachandra), Modhuchandra, Tulsijit, Chourajit, Marjit, Daoji (Khongjai Ngamba), and Gambhir Singh: the eight sons of Bheigyachandra.

-Sanahal, the eldest son, predeceased his father, which further complicated the succession.
+Sanahal, the eldest son, pre-deceased his father, which further complicated the succession.
 In 1798, Bheigyachandra appointed Labanya as king before leaving for Nabadwip.
 However, in 1801, Daoji and Gambhir Singh conspired to have Labanya assassinated, leading to further instability.
 Following this, Modhuchandra seized power briefly but struggled to maintain control and eventually left for Nabadwip in 1803.
 After his defeat at the battle of Sangaithen, he fled to Cachar, where he formed an alliance with the local ruler, Krishna Chandra, through marriage.
 Ultimately, Modhuchandra was defeated and killed by his brother, Chourajit, at Bishnupur.